-The Academy of Educators and the Medical Education Research Unit (MERU) of the Washington University School of Medicine are announcing an upcoming call for proposals for grant funding for education research and scholarship projects.
+The Academy of Educators and the Medical Education Research Unit (MERU) of the Washington University School of Medicine accept proposals for grant funding for education research and scholarship projects.
 Projects must be focused on the scholarship of teaching and learning, rather than biomedical discovery or application.
 Proposals may originate from any unit within the School of Medicine.
 Any questions about the appropriateness of a proposal can be directed to MERU.

 Applications should include the following:

 - Names and information about the principal investigator and co-investigators.
 The PI must be a faculty member at Washington University School of Medicine.

 - Goals (specific aims/ objectives/ research question to be addressed; project addresses a problem of importance in health professions and/or science education)

 - Background on need for this project (understanding of existing literature; literature is linked to the project)

 - Methods (methods are appropriate [including, for example: sampling plan, data collection, data analysis for curriculum development or research on teaching or learning; validity evidence for assessment tools; search strategy, data extraction, and data synthesis plans for a systematic review of the literature]; methods are clearly explained).

 - Anticipate results and outcomes (results to be obtained are clearly stated; outcomes are appropriate to the project; evaluation plan will make it possible to determine if outcomes have been achieved)

 - Plans for dissemination and sustainability (proposal includes a plan to share results; project is sustainable or will remain relevant after the funding period)